 READ THIS IF YOU HAVE KIDS!

 A history of domestic violence between you and the other parent can affect the custody or visitation arrangement for your children.
-The law presumes that the parent who committed the domestic violence might not get custody and visitation unless he or she meets certain requirements.
+The law presumes that the parent who committed the domestic violence might not get custody and visitation unless they meet certain requirements.
 These may include completing a batterer’s intervention or substance abuse treatment program.
 To find domestic violence, the law does not require the existence of a protective order or criminal charges.
 The divorce or custody judge may ask about domestic violence.
 If there has been domestic violence, you should talk with a lawyer about how this law will impact your case.

-Filing for Dissolution, Divorce or Custody
+Filing for Dissolution, Divorce, or Custody

 Ending the Marriage – Divorce or Dissolution